Return

 Losing weight significantly reduces one’s risk of developing high levels of LDL.
 Furthermore, exercises increase the regularity and the power of heartbeats, strengthening the heart and reducing the risk of cardiovascular disease.

-Regularly engaging in physical exercise helps older adults remain healthy, active, and energetic, allowing them to lead more independent, happy, and fulfilling lives.
+Managing cholesterol is not about perfection, but about steady, healthy habits built over time.
+Regularly engaging in physical exercise helps older adults remain healthy, energetic, and active, allowing them to lead more independent, happy, and fulfilling lives.